pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 Currently, the above three authorization methods are supported for the ad-hoc full backup.
 This document provides examples in which the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace is backed up to AWS storage and all the above methods are used in the examples.

 ### Prerequisites for ad-hoc full backup

+Before you perform ad-hoc full backup, AWS account permissions need to be granted.
+This section describes three methods to grant AWS account permissions.

 #### Grant permissions by importing AccessKey and SecretKey